Connecting to Microsoft SQL Server

 - Azure SQL Data Warehouse

-The SaveToDB add-in supports the following data providers:
+The SaveToDB add-in works with the following data providers:

 - OLE DB providers